Residential Life Policies

 Prohibited Items

-Fire regulations prohibit personal cooking appliances (hot plates, toaster ovens, air fryers, or other items with open-heat elements), space heaters, candles, incense, other open-flame items, vapes, and halogen lamps.
-Any student with an open flame (e.g., candle, incense, etc.) may be subject to a $500 fine.
-Additionally, weapons, fireworks, and/or other dangerous devices (including lithium powered vehicles and decorative knives/swords) are prohibited (see Weapons and Other Prohibited Items policy).
+Additionally, weapons, fireworks, and/or other dangerous devices (including lithium-powered vehicles and decorative knives/swords) are prohibited (see Weapons and Other Prohibited Items policy).
 Any student in possession of prohibited items and/or in violation of the fire safety policy may be referred to the student conduct process through the Office of Student Engagement.

 The cooking facilities in residence halls (excluding PPR Apartments) are designed only for occasional snack use and not for regular meal preparation.
 Students are not permitted to cook in traditional residence hall rooms or bring microwaves or refrigerators, unless they are rented through the MyMicrofridge rental program.
 Extreme care must be taken with irons, clothes steamers, curling irons, and other personal-care devices.
 Electrical items using excessive wattage (e.g., air conditioning units) are prohibited.
 Extension cords must be Underwriter’s Lab approved; outlet strips must have a built-in circuit breaker.
-No gas-powered vehicles, hovercrafts, or other lithium powered vehicles are permitted in campus buildings.
+No gas-powered vehicles, hovercrafts, or other lithium-powered vehicles are permitted in campus buildings.

 Alcohol in Residence Halls

-Students and their guests over the age of 21 are permitted to possess and consume alcohol in their own residence hall room without special approval, provided fewer than ten (10) people are present; alcohol is not being provided to any individual under the age of 21, alcohol is not served from a keg and no communal alcoholic beverage is being served (such as, punch), and there is no disruption to the community.
-Students are required to comply with the Student Handbook policies and applicable Pennsylvania State laws.
+Students over the age of 21, and their guests over the age of 21, are permitted to possess and consume alcohol in their own residence hall room without special approval as long as fewer than ten (10) people are present, alcohol is not served from a keg and there is no other communal beverage (such as punch), and there is no disruption to the community.
+Any occurrence involving alcohol that does not meet the above requirements must be registered through an A.R.E. permit.

 Alcohol at Events

 Swarthmore College is committed to supporting the health, welfare, and safety of all our faculty, staff, and students, and to providing a safe and healthy environment for all members of our community.
 All persons while in the Commonwealth of Pennsylvania are subject to the Pennsylvania Liquor and Penal Code.
-In all campus events, the alcohol must be used in accordance with the College’s Policy.
+In all campus events, alcohol must be used in accordance with the College’s Policy.
 Student organizations may not store alcohol in any designated student space.
 Any unregistered alcohol will be confiscated and disposed of when found.

 Student social events must abide by the Social Events on Campus policy.
-See the full policy here
+See the full policy here.

 Quiet Hours